12 Issues to Consider When Searching a Business Location

 There are many factors to consider in finding the location for your business.

-While cost is obviously a major consideration, you must also think about these 12 incredibly important factors that'll effect your business.
+While cost is obviously a major consideration, you must also think about these 12 incredibly important factors that'll affect your business.

-When you're in the process of finding a location for your business, think about who the location is going to be important to.
+When you're in the process of finding a location for your business, think about for whom the location will be important.
 Will the location be a major factor for...